Thursday, August 04, 2016

 When an opposing army showed up to overtake Vlad's territory, they would find their own soldiers (from a previous raid) rotting on stakes shoved through their bodies.

-This much is factual about Prince Vlad but he has been accused of other things such as boiling people, skinning them alive, and dining among his (still living) impaled victims.
+This much is factual about Prince Vlad but he has been accused of many other evil things, such as boiling people, skinning them alive, and dining among his (still living) impaled victims.
 It has even been said he washed his hands with and/or dipped his food in their blood, possibly feeding it to them as well.

-Imagine eating food which was dipped in your own blood while a piece of wood is through your body.
+Imagine eating food that was dipped in your own blood while a piece of wood is through your body.

 If even half of these things are true, Vlad deserves a spot near Hitler out of sheer brutality.